biocore/qiime/doc/documentation/sra_field_list.rst

 SAMPLE_ALIAS

   Unique sample identifier, within each center.
-(Note: for dbGAP submissions, the name of each specimen is provided from dbGAP).
 Must be formatted as alphanumeric characters plus underscores, with no special characters.

   *Example*: ``hand_sample_1``